 5. Attend the Kiwi Culture Show

 This countryside theater has a recurring, hour-long family-friendly performance that showcases local culture and history.
 There are log sawing and sheep shearing demonstrations, a sheepdog performance, and even a performance by a very intelligent pig!
 There’s heavy audience participation, making it a fun and interactive show for children and families.
-Tickets are 28 NZD.
-Note: The performance is temporarily suspended due to COVID-19.

 Other Things to See and Do in Waitomo